AdaptiveCpp/AdaptiveCpp/doc/stdpar.md

 If you are on a system that supports system-level USM, i.e. a system where every CPU pointer returned from regular memory allocations or even stack pointers can directly be used on GPUs (such as on AMD MI300 or Grace-Hopper), the compiler transformation to turn heap allocations to SYCL USM shared allocations is unnecessary.
 In this case, you may want to request the compiler to assume system-level USM and disable the compiler transformations regarding SYCL shared USM allocations using `--opensycl-stdpar-system-usm`.

-## Functions from the C++ standard library supported in device code
+## Functionality supported in device code

+The functionality supported in device code aligns with the kernel restrictions from SYCL.
+This means that no exceptions, dynamic polymorphism, dynamic memory management, or calls to external shared libraries are allowed.
+Note that this functionality might already be pohibited in the C++ `par_unseq` model anyway.

 The `std::` math functions are supported in device code in an experimental state when using the generic SSCP compilation flow (`--opensycl-targets=generic`).
 This is accomplished using a dedicated compiler pass that maps standard functions to our SSCP builtins.